trans/trans.github.com/_posts/2011-09-10-is-it-an-attribute.md

-# Is It An Attribute?
+---
+title      : Is it an Attribute? author     : trans categories : [attributes, oop] date       : 2011-09-10
+layout     : post
+---

 What exactly is an attribute?
 In OOP a Ruby attribute is what is generally referred to as an <i>accessor method</i>.
 An accessor method is a means of